jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

 ---
 date: 2015-12-01 19:00:00 -0500
 article_type: Article
-title: 7 easy ways to finally quit porn
+title: How to quit porn in 7 steps
 permalink: /how-to-quit-porn/
 tags:
   - how-to-stop-watching-porn